epinio/docs/docs/installation/wildcardDNS_setup.md

 ---
-sidebar_label: "Magic DNS setup"
+sidebar_label: "Wildcard DNS setup"
 sidebar_position: 4
 title: ""
 ---

-# "Magic" DNS setup
+# Wildcard DNS setup

 A working system domain is needed for Epinio to work, as explained in the ["DNS setup" page](dns_setup.md).
 This is a step that takes some time and needs you to own a domain which you can use.
-If you are just trying out Epinio, you can use a "magic" domain to get running faster.
+If you are just trying out Epinio, you can use a "magic" wildcard domain to get running faster.

 By "magic" we mean a domain that will always resolve to the IP address that is part of the domain itself.
 There are various free services online that do that: